Barry Halliwell, Professor of Biochemistry, National University of Singapore

 New therapies and technologies are constantly made available by clinical research engaged by our hospitals and national speciality centres, in collaboration with some of the world’s top medical institutes, pharmaceutical and medical technology firms.
 In addition, important leads to new therapies that benefit patients are being discovered through world-class scientific research fostered by the Agency for Science, Technology and Research (A*STAR) and its biomedical research institutes.

-In the years ahead, as Singapore builds on its foundation in good science and capabilities in translational and clinical research, the city-state is well positioned to support the industry in its efforts to accelerate the drug discovery process with next-generation technologies, while focusing on key diseases such as cancer, metabolic diseases, neurological diseases, infectious diseases and eye diseases.
+In the years ahead, as Singapore builds on its foundation in good science and capabilities in translational and clinical research, the city-state is well positioned to support the pharmaceutical and biotechnology industry in its efforts to accelerate the drug discovery process with next-generation technologies.
+Key diseases in focus are cancer, metabolic diseases, neurological diseases, infectious diseases and eye diseases.

 Singapore is reputed for its clinical research and clinical trials management activities in Asia.
 As the secretariat for the APEC Coordinating Centre for Good Clinical Practice (GCP), Singapore plays a strategic role in developing GCP in Asia, steering initiatives such as the training of clinical research personnel and developing a conducive environment for multi-site clinical trials in the region.

 These factors have attracted many global pharmaceutical brands to set up their regional clinical trial centres in Singapore.
-These include Sanofi-Aventis, GlaxoSmithKline, MSD, Novartis, and Sanofi.
+These pharmaceutical companies include Sanofi-Aventis, GlaxoSmithKline, MSD, Novartis, and Sanofi.

 Making advancements in cancer research in Singapore is the NUS Cancer Science Institute which develops novel therapy for cancer through clinical trials.
 The CTRG is a multi-institutional research collaboration of which a few key institutions are the National University Hospital/National University of Singapore, Sydney Cancer Centre/University of Sydney, Johns Hopkins Singapore International Medical Centre, Chinese University of Hong Kong and National Cancer Centre, Singapore.